Cubicle-VIP/advent-of-code-2018/README.md

 # Advent Of Code 2018 | Cubicle vip
-A collection of solutions :star:
+:star: A collection of solutions.

 ## Submodules
 Since everyone will maintain it's own set of solutions it makes more sense to make use of submodules.
 Which basically are repositories inside of one repository.